n-WN/Pwn4Sage/README.md

 - `pip install Pwn4Sage`

-In the notebook of SageMath, you can use `!pip install Pwn4Sage` to install.
+In the notebook of SageMath, you can use `%pip install Pwn4Sage` to install.

 ## Usage